 When our son’s older sisters were small, I was the Director of College Guidance at a fine Manhattan girls’ school.
 It was a great job, offering more autonomy and a higher salary than I had earned as an English and drama teacher.
 I could walk our daughters to school and work from home some days.
 I loved the girls; I liked to write.
 I enjoyed meeting my colleagues from “the other side of the desk” and looked forward to their autumn visits to our school.
 I celebrated with my Seniors when things went their way and dried their tears when the inevitable rejection occurred.

 My experience as Director of College Guidance at a Manhattan girls’ school taught me a lot

 I apprenticed to a legend.
-By the time I took over, my mentor had taught me all I needed.
+My mentor taught me all I needed by the time I took over.
 I can still hear her voice in my ear,

 Always say yes, Ann, when a college asks to visit the school, no matter how obscure the school is.
 Even if the college is not likely to be on any New Yorker’s list, the rep from that college may move on to a popular college before long.NYC college counselor

 So true.
-She taught me never to pad a child’s accomplishments and always tell the truth but to say all I could that was positive about an applicant.
+She taught me never to pad a child’s accomplishments and always tell the truth but to say all I could about an applicant positively.